 In sum, the grievance hearing is a de novo review of the evidence presented at the hearing, as stated above.
-The Agency has the burden to prove that the Grievant is guilty of the conduct charged in the written notice.
+The Agency has the burden to prove that the Grievant is guilty of the conduct charged in the written notices.
 Such decision for discipline falls within the discretion of the Agency so long as the discipline does not exceed the bounds of reasonableness.
-Based on the testimony, manner, tone, and demeanor of the testifying witnesses, I find that the Agency has reasonably proved the misconduct of the Group III Written Notice.
+Based on the testimony, manner, tone, and demeanor of the testifying witnesses, I find that the Agency has reasonably proved the misconduct of the five Group II Written Notices.